Kinnikinnick Fen Nature Preserve

 The Trail and Overlooks

-The trails at the beginning of the nature preserve were well-kept and were padded with wood chips.
+The hiking trails at the beginning of the nature preserve were well-kept and were padded with wood chips.
 They were easy to walk and had little to no elevation changes.
 Once it opened to the prairie area, the path was grass.

 The first trail heads off to the right of the parking area.
 It is very short and ends at a wooden dock that overlooks Oxbow Wetland.